bhartiy/learnsellacious/pages/24.import/16.export-orders/default.md

 1. From orders view by export orders
 2. From orders importer template
-3. By export link with secretkey
+3. By export link with secret-key

 ##### From Orders page in backend